UPPMAX/UPPMAX-documentation/docs/cluster_guides/optimizing_jobs.md

-# Optimizing jobs
+# Optimising jobs

 The UPPMAX clusters use the [Slurm](slurm.md) job scheduler.
 However, a job may not have run optimally, i.e. reserving CPU power and/or memory that is not used.

-This page describes how to optimize your Slurm jobs.
+This page describes how to optimise your Slurm jobs.

 ## Commands